threefoldtecharchive/jumpscaleX_archived/docs/Internals/logging_errorhandling/exception_handling.md

   - STDOUT 	15
   - DEBUG 	10

-- parent_exception is the exception which comes from e.g. a try except, its to log the original exception (the parent)
+- exception is the exception which comes from e.g. a try except, its to log the original exception (the parent)

 ```python
 try: